-This report is based on the findings of a daily tracking survey on Americans’ use of the Internet.
-The results in this report are based on data from telephone interviews conducted by Princeton Survey Research Associates between September 12, 2001 and September 13, 2001, among a sample of 1,226 adults, 18 and older.
-Some 663 of them are Internet users.
-For results based on the total sample, one can say with 95% confidence that the error attributable to sampling is plus or minus 3 percentage points.
-For results based Internet users, the margin of sampling error is plus or minus 4 percentage points.
+This report is based on the findings of a daily tracking survey on Americans’ use of the internet.
+The results in this report are based on data from telephone interviews conducted by Princeton Survey Research Associates International between November 30 and December 27, 2009, among a sample of 2,258 adults, age 18 and older.
+Interviews were conducted in both English (n=2,197) and Spanish (n=61).
+For results based on the total sample, one can say with 95% confidence that the error attributable to sampling and other random effects is plus or minus 2.4 percentage points.
+For results based internet users (n=1,676), the margin of sampling error is plus or minus 2.8 percentage points.
 In addition to sampling error, question wording and practical difficulties in conducting telephone surveys may introduce some error or bias into the findings of opinion polls.

 A combination of landline and cellular random digit dial (RDD) samples was used to represent all adults in the continental United States who have access to either a landline or cellular telephone.
 Both samples were provided by Survey Sampling International, LLC (SSI) according to PSRAI specifications.
 Numbers for the landline sample were selected with probabilities in proportion to their share of listed telephone households from active blocks (area code + exchange + two-digit block number) that contained three or more residential directory listings.
 The cellular sample was not list-assisted, but was drawn through a systematic sampling from dedicated wireless 100-blocks and shared service 100-blocks with no directory-listed landline numbers.